doughgle/doughgle.github.io/content/blog/playing-ctf-challenges-coop-with-copilot/index.md

 ```

 It runs!
-But the output is unintuitive to me.
-I wanna see the key letter, not so much the shifts.
+But the output is unintuitive.
+You wanna see the key letter, not so much the shifts.

-I asked in chat
+We can ask in chat

 ![alt text](image-6.png)